 Table 3 displays median risk avoidance together with median distance D_1 for several subsamples.
-When we consider the sample split for banks and non-banks, the median of risk avoidance for non-bank firms is larger than for banks.
-This is in line with John, Saunders, and Senbet (2000) and Chaigneau (2013b) who show that it can be optimal for bank shareholders to design a CEO contract with excess risk taking incentives when they are partially protected by deposit insurance and too-big-to-fail implicit guarantees.
+When we split the sample into banks and non-banks, the median of risk avoidance for non-bank firms is larger than for banks.
+This is in line with John et al. (2000) and Chaigneau (2013b) who show that it can be optimal for bank shareholders to design a CEO contract with excess risk-taking incentives when they are partially protected by deposit insurance and too-big-to-fail implicit guarantees.
 However, banks still have a sizable positive median risk avoidance of 0.84.
-This conclusion is also true when we go back in time and consider the data for 2006 (not on whether there are some differences between CEO/firms/contract where we obtain convergence and where we do not.

-shown in the table).
+This conclusion is also true when we go back in time and consider the data for 2006 (not shown in the table).
 Our model suggests that risk-taking incentives in banks were not excessive from the perspective of bank shareholders, but they might still be excessive from a social perspective.
 Moreover, the result for median distances suggests that contracting is more efficient in banks than in non-bank firms.